Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/input_data_format.md

 # Input Data Format

-The data input required by PowerModelsDSSE takes the form of a dictionary and can be subdivided in three parts:
+The data input required by PowerModelsSE takes the form of a dictionary and can be subdivided in three parts:

 - Network data
 - Measurement data